Chart Color Schemes

 Pasadena has a typical household mix, with a lower-than-average median household size

-Family households account for 68.8% of all households, including 26.3% couples with children, 32.3% couples without children, and 8.4% single parent families.
-Non-family households make up the remaining 31.2%, with lone person households at 29.0% and group households comprising 2.9%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.6.
+Family households account for 68.8 percent of all households, including 26.3 percent couples with children, 32.3 percent couples without children, and 8.4 percent single parent families.
+Non-family households constitute the remaining 31.2 percent, with lone person households at 29.0 percent and group households comprising 2.9 percent of the total.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households